Charles Lafontaine

-Charles Léonard Lafontaine (27 March 1803 – 13 August 1892) was a celebrated French "public magnetic demonstrator", who also "had an interest in animal magnetism as an agent for curing or alleviating illnesses".
+Charles Léonard Lafontaine (27 March 1803 – 13 August 1892) was a French "public magnetic demonstrator", who also "had an interest in animal magnetism as an agent for curing or alleviating illnesses".

 Family

 Charles Lafontaine was born in Vendôme, Loir-et-Cher, France, on 27 March 1803.
-He was related to the famous fabulist, Jean de La Fontaine (1621-1695); and, belonging to a theatrical family, he was involved with the theatre from an early age.
-He died in Geneva, Switzerland, on 13 August 1892.
+He was related to the famous fabulist, Jean de La Fontaine; and, belonging to a theatrical family, he was involved with the theatre from an early age.

 Appearance

 At 5'9" (175 cm) he was of medium height.
 His dark hair was brushed forward, his expression "rather austere, perhaps thoughtful", and he had a "prodigious" beard.
-Given the English fashion of the day for a clean-shaven face, Lafontaine’s beard was a subject of some considerable notoriety when he arrived in England — Spencer Timothy Hall's description of Lafontaine at a conversazione in 1841 is typical:
+Given the English fashion of the day for a clean-shaven face, Lafontaine’s beard was a subject of some considerable notoriety when he arrived in England – Spencer Timothy Hall's description of Lafontaine at a conversazione in 1841 is typical: